 As a blog post writer, you should recognize that when users are looking for information, they’re very precise and usually know exactly what they want.
 If the page is cluttered, no matter how useful the information is, users will miss it.

-Look at Apple’s homepage, where they showcase the new Apple Watch:
+Look at Apple’s homepage, where they showcase the new iPhone X:

-When you clutter your pages with text, images, banners and ads, you’re risking an increased bounce rate and a decreased conversion rate.
-Consequently, Google could penalize your site, because of the pogo-stick effect.
+When you clutter your pages with text, images, banners, and ads, you’re risking an increased bounce rate and a decreased conversion rate.
+Consequently, Google could penalize your site.

 What’s more, a cluttered page with little or no white space could cause your page to load more slowly, thus risking lower search rankings.